 Grilled corn on the cob is done and slathered with butter

-There are so many different ways to cook corn on the cob… this is just one simple method that we enjoy using.
-It’s nice to cook both the meat AND the veggie on the grill!
+There are so many different ways to cook corn on the cob… this is one simple method that we enjoy using.
+It’s nice to cook a piece of meat AND the corn on the grill at the same time!

 Sure hope you will consider trying it this EASY way!
-If you enjoy dishes with fresh corn, may I also suggest my recipe for Fresh Corn Sauté with Red Peppers and Onions?
+If you enjoy dishes with fresh corn, may I also suggest my recipes for Grilled Unshucked Corn On the Cob and Fresh Corn Sauté with Red Peppers and Onions?

 Facebook page: The Grateful Girl Cooks!